broadinstitute/imaging-backup-scripts/examples_aws_backup.md

 ```
 parallel -a delete_s3.sh
 ```

+Note: This process will be slow until this is address https://github.com/aws/aws-cli/issues/3163

 If you've followed the workflow below using ssh, you may choose to use the fleet to delete files: